JuliaAI/LearnAPI.jl/docs/src/reference.md

 - zero or more **accessor functions**

-While promises of certain behaviour are articulated using **model traits**.
-Examples of all these methods given in [Anatomy of an Interface](@ref)).
+Meanwhile, promises of certain behaviour are articulated using **model traits**.

+Examples of all these methods given in [Anatomy of an Interface](@ref).

 - [Fit, update! and ingest!](@ref): for models that "learn" (generalize to new data)

 - [Operations](@ref operations): `predict`, `transform` and their relatives

-- [Accessor Functions](@ref): accessing byproducts of training shared by some models, such as feature importances and training losses
+- [Accessor Functions](@ref): accessing certain byproducts of training that many models share, such as feature importances and training losses

 - [Model Traits](@ref): contracts for specific behaviour, such as "I am supervised" or "I predict probability distributions"